Madisonkanna/subscribers-form/README.md

 # subscribers-form

- For Express backend, run  PORT=3001 yarn start
+ To star the Express backend, run yarn start.

- For React frontend, cd into the client folder and run yarn start
+ For React frontend, cd into the client folder and run yarn start.

+ For tests, run yarn run test.